2018 United States gubernatorial elections: California

 Two-term consecutive, four-term non-consecutive Governor Jerry Brown was term-limited, as California governors are limited to lifetime service of two terms in office.
 Brown previously served as governor from 1975 to 1983; California law affects only terms served after 1990.

 The Democratic nominee was Lieutenant Governor Gavin Newsom.

 The Republican nominee was businessman John H. Cox.

 Libertarian candidates included transhumanist activist Zoltan Istvan.

-Newsom won election in a landslide, breaking the record for the largest number of votes received in a gubernatorial election.
+Newsom won the election in a landslide, breaking the record for the largest number of votes received in a gubernatorial election.

 Colorado

 Two-term Governor John Hickenlooper was term-limited, as Colorado does not allow governors to serve three consecutive terms.

 The Democratic nominee was U.S. Representative Jared Polis.

 The Republican nominee was Colorado State Treasurer Walker Stapleton.